-Hardwood flooring is broken into two basic categories, solid and engineered.
+You can break Hardwood flooring into two basic categories, solid and engineered.

-Engineered hardwood floors consist of several layers of wood that are gluded and laminated to form a plank.
-Unlike solid hardwoods, engineered planks range in thickness of one quarter inch (1/4") to about one half inch (1/2").
+Engineered hardwood floors consist of several layers of wood that are glued and laminated to form a plank.
+Unlike solid hardwoods, engineered planks range in thickness of one quarter inch (1/4″) to about one half inch (1/2″).
 These floors are suitable for installation just about anywhere in your home including over concrete slab.

 Hardwood floors are durable, tough, and highly shock resistant.
 They more affordable than traditional carpeting when compared to the life of the floor.
-Carpet must be replaced within a few of years of installation whereas hardwood flooring may last decades with little wear and tear.
+You have to replace carpet within a few of years of installation whereas hardwood flooring may last decades with little wear and tear.
 Hardwood floors do not trap unhealthy allergens and dust as do carpeting.
-For those allergic to pollens, pet dander, dust mites, and other dust particles, then hardwood flooring is the best choice for you.
+For those allergic to pollen, pet dander, dust mites, and other dust particles, then hardwood flooring is the best choice for you.
 Last but not least, it increases your homes value.

 Wood flooring has many limitations due to the natural characteristics of wood.
 Expansion and contraction of wood from moisture and temperature fluctuation puts many dimensional restrictions on solid wood floors.Hardwood floors are attractive and durable, but they can stain and scratch easily if not cared for properly.
 They do require careful maintenance and cleaning.
 Using the wrong cleaner on a hardwood floor could stain or discolor the wood beyond repair.